-\begin{enumerate} \item To describe a practical methodology for ensuring confidentiality and integrity when executing quantum circuits within quantum cloud environments; \item To introduce easy-to-apply heuristic measures for the rapid assessment of resilience against confidentiality and integrity breaches, enabling efficient and focused design iterations. \end{enumerate}
+\begin{enumerate} \item to devise a practical methodology for ensuring integrity when executing quantum circuits within quantum cloud environments; \item to devise a practical methodology for ensuring confidentiality when executing quantum circuits within quantum cloud environments; \item to introduce easy-to-apply heuristic measures for the rapid assessment of resilience against confidentiality and integrity breaches, enabling efficient and focused design iterations. \end{enumerate}

 In our research context and experimentation, probabilistic noninterference serves purely as an inspiration for the proposed heuristics.
 The formal verification of the circuit cutting-based methodology presented in the following sections is beyond the scope of this paper, and it is planned as future work.